Pseudaxine trachuri: Larval development

 The oncomiracidium has 4 pairs of lateral hooks. its alimentary canal consists only of a mouth, pharynx, and a simple sacculate intestine.
 The oncomiracidium develops into a post-oncomiracidial larvae, bilaterally symmetrical, that loses the eyes and 4 pairs of lateral hooks and develops 2 pairs of small hooks.
-The alimentary canal of this larvae is provided with two buccal suckers, an intestine differentiated into an oesophagus that bifurcates into two branches.
+The alimentary canal of these larvae are provided with two buccal suckers, an intestine differentiated into an oesophagus that bifurcates into two branches.
 The walls of the oesophagus and the intestine are lined by pigment cells, resembling those found in adult Polyopisthocotylea, suggesting that the larvae also feed on blood.

 During the next phase, the asymmetrical development takes place: clamps are added on one side of the posterior region of the body, with a complete absence of clamp development on the other side of the body. the number of clamps increases as the larva grows bigger, and at the 9-10 clamp stage, the penis sclerites appear.
 In the 10-12 clamp stage, the vitellaria develop with the intestinal branches, followed by the vitelline reservoir at the 13-16 clamp stage.
 The body continues to increase in length and in clamp's number until its maximum.